National Science Foundation

 Grant in 2021

-Xheme is a technology company based in Newton, Massachusetts, founded in 2019.
-The company specializes in developing advanced blood bag technology that enhances the shelf life of blood and platelets.
-In addition to its focus on the healthcare sector, Xheme also creates specialty chemicals aimed at improving product quality, sustainability, and safety across various industrial applications.
-Its innovative products are designed to be programmable, offering multiple protective functions such as resistance to oxidation, ultraviolet light, corrosion, and microbial threats.
-This dual approach enables industries to preserve both the aesthetic and functional integrity of their products over time.
+Xheme is a technology company founded in 2019 and based in Newton, Massachusetts, that specializes in developing advanced blood bag technology aimed at extending the shelf life of blood and platelets.
+The company also focuses on creating specialty chemicals designed to enhance product quality, sustainability, and safety across various industrial sectors.
+Xheme's innovative products are programmable, allowing them to provide multiple protective functions such as resistance to oxidation, ultraviolet light, corrosion, and microbial threats.
+This versatility enables industries to preserve the aesthetic and functional quality of their products over extended periods.

 Grant in 2021